farkasr215/melbournepredicts.github.io/content/posts/social_data.md

 <u>**Random Forest with binning:**</u> As we have received 37.07%, we can conclude that binning does not help in this case either.

-Neither of the two were very reliable, so this technology is still te be improved.
+Neither of the two were very reliable, so this technology is still to be improved.